Posts in Category: TV History

 September 19, 1952…This Was The News Of The Day On NBC

-Here is a 64 year old time capsule…a look at the news on this day in 1952.
+Here is a time capsule…a look at the news on this day in 1952.
 This is the full 15 minute broadcast of “The Camel News Caravan” live from Studio C of NBC’s Uptown Studios at 105 East 106th Street.
 A location NBC leased from Pathe, as they worked closely on film processing and kinescope production.

 This live feed of John Cameron Swayze in Studio C, plus film inserts from Studio F at Uptown was sent to Master Control at 30 Rock via coaxial cable, and there, modern technology allowed live reports from Los Angeles, Washington and Chicago to be inserted.
 Since the coast to coast television linkage had only become possible the year before, this was still novel and quite impressive to viewers.